azangru/mysite/src/blog/about-the-site/index.md

 So I re-wrote the site in [Gatsby](https://www.gatsbyjs.org/), a fantastic and very tweakable static-site generator that uses React to generate pages and a graphql layer to fetch the data required for React components during the build step.
-For styling, I moved from SCSS, which turned into a mess during development of the early versions of the site, to styled components that conveniently co-locate styles to the React components that use them.
+For styling, I moved from SCSS (which I quickly turned into a mess) to styled components that conveniently co-locate styles to the React components that use them.